 - The FA in proceedings brought against Joey Barton and Daniel Sturridge

 As a junior, Christopher also had a significant prosecution practice and was on the ‘A’ Panel of selected advocates for the Serious Fraud Office.
 He now undertakes exclusively private prosecution work and is a member of the 2 Hare Court dedicated private prosecution team.
-He recently prosecuted a significant fraud on behalf of a UK based Hedge Fund, and also separately advised a Russian oligarch in relation to a possible private prosecution.
+He recently prosecuted a significant fraud on behalf of a UK based Hedge Fund.
+He has also separately advised a Russian oligarch in relation to a possible private prosecution, and is presently engaged in the same exercise on behalf of a major airline.

 In addition, Christopher has significant experience of major inquest work.
 His instructions in this regard include representing clients in the 7/7 London bombing inquest, and also the inquest into the Hillsborough tragedy.